The Ultimate Guide to Regional Pizza Styles

 Buddy’s Pizza

-New Haven: Don’t Call it Pizza!
+New Haven Style: Don’t Call it Pizza!

 In New Haven, Connecticut, it’s called apizza (pronounced “ah-BEETZ,” based on an old Neapolitan dialect), and while it may resemble New York-style pizza, it’s totally different.
 Coal-fired with a slightly charred crust, chewy, and a little oblong, New Haven apizza is insanely delicious—one bite and you’ll be hooked!
 Crowds line up for a taste of the city’s most iconic pizzerias, which include: